LucasCJYSDL/Offline-RL-Kit-for-Fusion/README.md

     ```bash
     python rl_scripts/run_XXX.py
     ```
-    - XXX can be one of [cql, iql, edac, mcq, td3bc, combo, mobile, mopo, bambrl, rambo], where the first five algorithms are model-free and the rest are model-based.
+    - XXX can be one of [cql, iql, edac, mcq, td3bc, combo, mobile, mopo, bambrl, rambo, rombrl], where the first five algorithms are model-free and the rest are model-based.

 - You can run a goal-conditioned imitation learning algorithm by:
     ```bash